 Fall fishery management in Section 15-A will begin from statistical week 34 until the end of the season.
 As in recent years, the northern boundary line in Section 15-A will move northward in stages as the coho and fall chum stocks begin to migrate back to parental streams.
-Depending on effort levels, and coho and fall chum salmon run strength, fishing opportunity in Section 15-A may be similar to openings in 2008.
+Depending on effort levels, and coho and fall chum salmon run strength, fishing opportunity in Section 15-A may be similar to openings in 2009.
+Fisherman are reminded that any extensions in fishing time during the fall season could be announced with little advanced notice as requested by industry at the 2009 drift gillnet task force meeting.
+Extensions in fishing opportunity will be based on results of in river stock assessment and projected escapement in comparison to escapement goals.